Palantir Technologies Inc. (NYSE:PLTR) Shares Sold by Carmel Capital Partners LLC

-Carmel Capital Partners LLC decreased its holdings in shares of Palantir Technologies Inc. (NYSE:PLTR – Free Report) by 0.4% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+Carmel Capital Partners LLC lowered its position in Palantir Technologies Inc. (NYSE:PLTR – Free Report) by 0.4% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 463,976 shares of the company’s stock after selling 1,958 shares during the quarter.
-Palantir Technologies makes up about 3.3% of Carmel Capital Partners LLC’s investment portfolio, making the stock its 4th biggest holding.
-Carmel Capital Partners LLC’s holdings in Palantir Technologies were worth $7,424,000 at the end of the most recent quarter.
+Palantir Technologies makes up about 3.3% of Carmel Capital Partners LLC’s investment portfolio, making the stock its 4th largest holding.
+Carmel Capital Partners LLC’s holdings in Palantir Technologies were worth $7,424,000 at the end of the most recent reporting period.

-Several other large investors have also added to or reduced their stakes in the business.
-Resurgent Financial Advisors LLC acquired a new stake in Palantir Technologies in the fourth quarter valued at $28,000.
-Howard Capital Management Group LLC acquired a new stake in Palantir Technologies in the second quarter valued at $38,000.
-Delta Asset Management LLC TN lifted its stake in Palantir Technologies by 6,625.0% in the second quarter.
-Delta Asset Management LLC TN now owns 2,690 shares of the company’s stock valued at $41,000 after acquiring an additional 2,650 shares during the last quarter.
-RFP Financial Group LLC acquired a new stake in Palantir Technologies in the second quarter valued at $42,000.
-Finally, PCA Investment Advisory Services Inc. acquired a new stake in Palantir Technologies in the second quarter valued at $42,000.
+A number of other large investors have also recently added to or reduced their stakes in the company.
+Redwood Wealth Management Group LLC raised its position in shares of Palantir Technologies by 2.1% in the second quarter.
+Redwood Wealth Management Group LLC now owns 31,095 shares of the company’s stock valued at $477,000 after purchasing an additional 625 shares during the period.
+Wealth Architects LLC raised its position in shares of Palantir Technologies by 1.7% in the second quarter.
+Wealth Architects LLC now owns 38,700 shares of the company’s stock valued at $593,000 after purchasing an additional 632 shares during the period.
+Golden State Equity Partners raised its position in shares of Palantir Technologies by 4.6% in the second quarter.
+Golden State Equity Partners now owns 14,776 shares of the company’s stock valued at $227,000 after purchasing an additional 647 shares during the period.
+Bank of Nova Scotia raised its position in shares of Palantir Technologies by 2.0% in the second quarter.
+Bank of Nova Scotia now owns 34,450 shares of the company’s stock valued at $528,000 after purchasing an additional 682 shares during the period.
+Finally, Founders Financial Securities LLC raised its position in shares of Palantir Technologies by 4.7% in the third quarter.
+Founders Financial Securities LLC now owns 15,369 shares of the company’s stock valued at $246,000 after purchasing an additional 690 shares during the period.
 Institutional investors and hedge funds own 34.21% of the company’s stock.

-In other news, insider Heather A. Planishek sold 13,196 shares of the firm’s stock in a transaction that occurred on Monday, November 20th.
-The shares were sold at an average price of $21.27, for a total value of $280,678.92.
-Following the sale, the insider now directly owns 748,810 shares in the company, valued at approximately $15,927,188.70.
+In other news, insider Stephen Andrew Cohen sold 500,000 shares of the firm’s stock in a transaction that occurred on Friday, December 1st.
+The shares were sold at an average price of $20.02, for a total value of $10,010,000.00.
+Following the sale, the insider now directly owns 592 shares in the company, valued at approximately $11,851.84.
 The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-In other news, insider Heather A. Planishek sold 13,196 shares of the firm’s stock in a transaction that occurred on Monday, November 20th.
-The shares were sold at an average price of $21.27, for a total value of $280,678.92.
-Following the sale, the insider now directly owns 748,810 shares in the company, valued at approximately $15,927,188.70.
+In other news, insider Stephen Andrew Cohen sold 500,000 shares of the firm’s stock in a transaction that occurred on Friday, December 1st.
+The shares were sold at an average price of $20.02, for a total value of $10,010,000.00.
+Following the sale, the insider now directly owns 592 shares in the company, valued at approximately $11,851.84.
 The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Alexander D. Moore sold 21,900 shares of the firm’s stock in a transaction that occurred on Wednesday, November 1st.
-The shares were sold at an average price of $14.70, for a total transaction of $321,930.00.
-Following the completion of the sale, the director now owns 1,721,219 shares in the company, valued at $25,301,919.30.
+Also, insider David A. Glazer sold 205,400 shares of Palantir Technologies stock in a transaction that occurred on Wednesday, November 22nd.
+The stock was sold at an average price of $19.73, for a total transaction of $4,052,542.00.
+Following the sale, the insider now owns 4,344 shares in the company, valued at $85,707.12.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 971,777 shares of company stock valued at $19,041,931 in the last ninety days.
-13.96% of the stock is currently owned by company insiders.
+In the last three months, insiders have sold 971,777 shares of company stock worth $19,041,931.
+Corporate insiders own 13.96% of the company’s stock.

 Palantir Technologies Trading Up 3.2 %

-Palantir Technologies (NYSE:PLTR – Get Free Report) last released its earnings results on Thursday, November 2nd.
-The company reported $0.03 EPS for the quarter, beating the consensus estimate of $0.02 by $0.01.
+Palantir Technologies (NYSE:PLTR – Get Free Report) last posted its quarterly earnings results on Thursday, November 2nd.
+The company reported $0.03 earnings per share for the quarter, beating analysts’ consensus estimates of $0.02 by $0.01.
 Palantir Technologies had a net margin of 6.93% and a return on equity of 2.72%.
-The firm had revenue of $558.16 million for the quarter, compared to analyst estimates of $554.61 million.
+The company had revenue of $558.16 million for the quarter, compared to the consensus estimate of $554.61 million.
 As a group, equities analysts expect that Palantir Technologies Inc. will post 0.1 earnings per share for the current fiscal year.

 Palantir Technologies Inc builds and deploys software platforms for the intelligence community in the United States to assist in counterterrorism investigations and operations.
 The company provides Palantir Gotham, a software platform which enables users to identify patterns hidden deep within datasets, ranging from signals intelligence sources to reports from confidential informants, as well as facilitates the handoff between analysts and operational users, helping operators plan and execute real-world responses to threats that have been identified within the platform.